pandionlabs/guides/r-local-development.md

 1. Install IDE
 2. Git & Github
 3. First time setup
+4. What's an R package?
-4. Make the a change
+5. Make the a change
-5. Publish the change
+6. Publish the change
-6. Additional resources
+7. Additional resources

 After following this document you will be a pro in doing R development using the latest best practices.